-5.3.2 Module Sensitivity Analysis.
-In this part, we evaluate the impact of the opponent learning module and negotiation module on the performance of a service.
-Firstly, we evaluate whether learning services' ranking is useful for improving the performance of one service.
-We consider two variations.
-The first one is DeResolver with post hoc information (Oracle).
-Suppose a service knows the acceptable configurations to opponent services and the ranking.
-The second variation is DeResolver without opponent prediction.
-Suppose a service does not learn opponent services' acceptable configurations and preference of different actions.
+5.3.2 Comparison of DeResolver's variations.
+We evaluate whether learning services' ranking is useful for improving the performance of one service.
+We consider two variations The first one is DeResolver w. perfect opponent learning.
+Suppose one service knows the acceptable configurations to opponent services and the corresponding ranking.
+The second variation is DeResolver w/o opponent learning.
+Suppose one service does not learn opponent services' acceptable configurations and preference of different actions.
 It just proposes the configurations from the one with the highest utility to the one with the lowest utility one by one.
-In this experiment, we assume that the intelligent traffic light control service uses the variations of our negotiation method, and the other two services always use the negotiation agent, i.e., DeResolver.
+In this experiment, we assume that the intelligent traffic light control service uses the variations of our negotiation method, and the other two services always use the negotiation method designed in this work.